Alta College, Inc.

+Alta Colleges, Inc., was a Denver-based company that operated three for-profit schools: Westwood College, Westwood College Online, and Redstone College.

+History

-Alta Colleges, Inc., headquartered in Denver, was a company that owned three for-profit schools—Westwood College, Westwood College Online, and Redstone College.
-The college was founded in 1953 as Radio and Television Repair Institute and became the Denver Institute of Technology in 1974.
-Kirk Riedinger and Jamie Turner acquired the company in 1987 and began expanding into technical programs.
-The school opened its first campus outside of Denver in Los Angeles, California in 1999.
+The college was established in 1953 as Radio and Television Repair Institute and was renamed the Denver Institute of Technology in 1974.
+Kirk Riedinger and Jamie Turner acquired the institute in 1987 and subsequently expanded its technical course offerings.
+Its first campus outside the Denver area opened in Los Angeles in 1999.

-Westwood College at one time had 17 campuses across California, Colorado, Georgia, Illinois, Texas and Virginia, as well as an online campus.
-Westwood College offered 27 degree programs, including in business, design, technology, industrial services, justice and health care.
+At its largest, Westwood College operated 17 campuses across California, Colorado, Georgia, Illinois, Texas and Virginia, in addition to an online division.
+It offered 27 degree programs in fields including business, design, technology, industrial services, justice and health care.
 More than 20,000 students graduated from Westwood College.
 "Over 75 percent of adult Americans don't have bachelor's degrees," Alta College co-founder Kirk Riedinger told the Denver Business Journal in June 2002.
 "We offer career-focused education to prepare students who are launching a career, changing a career or enhancing a career.
 Our curriculum is constantly updated based on the industry and the feedback we receive."